data61/Mirza/README.md

 ## Running the tests

-The `runTests.sh` script will run the tests (and makes sure they run single threaded because the tests depend on previous tests), it should usually be run
+The `run_tests.sh` script will run the tests (and makes sure they run single threaded because the tests depend on previous tests), it should usually be run
 as: